onanuviie/Candy-Crush/README.md

 # Candy-Crush
-A JavaScript Gaeme inspired by Candy Crush
+A JavaScript Game inspired by Candy Crush

 In this project I made use of:
 + Array methods